WebThingsIO/gateway/README.md

 $ git clone https://github.com/OpenZWave/open-zwave.git
 $ cd open-zwave
 $ make && sudo make install
+$ sudo ldconfig
 ```

 Note: You may need to manually add `/usr/local/lib` to your `LD_LIBRARY_PATH` enviroment variable by adding the following to your `~/.profile` file:

 `export LD_LIBRARY_PATH=/usr/local/lib/:$LD_LIBRARY_PATH`

-(You can run this on the command line as well so it has immediate effect).
+You can run this on the command line as well so it has immediate effect.
+After
+running it you should run `sudo ldconfig` again to make sure the configuration
+change goes through.

 ## Download and Build Gateway